UP woman delivers quadruplets over 5 days through normal delivery - The Tribune

 According to officials at the Teerthanker Mahaveer University Hospital in the Lodhipur area, Amina, a resident of Ovari village in Sambhal district, delivered her first child on May 9 at the facility.
 She later gave birth to three more babies on May 14.

-Doctors delivered all four babies without a Caesarean section, despite the pregnancy being categorised as 'high-risk'.
+Doctors delivered all four babies— two boys and two girls — without a Caesarean section, despite the pregnancy being categorised as 'high-risk'.

 Dr Shubhra Agrawal, who led the medical team, said it was the first case at the hospital in which quadruplets were delivered through normal delivery.